deepin-community/fontforge/doc/sphinx/scripting/python/fontforge.rst

 .. function:: loadEncodingFile(filename[, encname])

    Loads an encoding file, returns the name of the encoding or ``None``.
-When loading encodings in Unicode consortium format, an encname has to be specefied or the encoding will be ignored and ``None`` will be returned.
+When loading encodings in Unicode consortium format, an encname has to be specified or the encoding will be ignored and ``None`` will be returned.

 .. function:: loadNamelist(filename)